ahasera/plate-recognizer-rpi/README.md

 To do so, you will have to meet these hardware requirements :

 * Raspberry Pi (at least version 3B)
 * Picamera module
 * Portable touch screen *(Optional)*
 * Battery *(Optional)*

 The last two are recommended if you plan to make a portable license plate detector.
+> **_NOTE:_** Users of Raspberry Pi 3 or earlier devices will need to enable Glamor in order for the GUI preview to work.
+To do this run sudo raspi-config in a command window, choose Advanced Options and then enable Glamor graphic acceleration.
+Finally reboot your device. [source](https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf)
 ## Installation

 You should consider running this program in a python venv as RaspberryPiOS will prevent you from installing pip packages system wide, for it not to alter APT packages.

-Here is an example on how to do so :
+Here is an example on how to do so:

 ```
 mkdir pr-rpi